 The registration fee is a non-refundable fee that is due at the time of registration.
 This is a separate fee and does not go toward the first month’s tuition.

-Tuition is due by the 10th day of each month and is considered late after 2 pm on the 15th day of the month, regardless of school holidays.
+Tuition is due by the 1st day of each month and is considered late after 2 pm on the 3rd day of the month, regardless of school holidays.
 Fees are based on the total number of days scheduled for the year, then divided by 9 months, so monthly tuition fees are consistent.
 Tuition is not pro-rated based on the number of school days.

-Two supply fees will be charged on July 10 and January 10, and can be paid in advance.
+Two supply fees will be charged on August 1 and January 1, and can be paid in advance.
 Failure to pay supply fees on time will result in your child losing their enrollment.

 If an account is in arrears for three weeks after the due date, they will not be allowed to attend class unless arrangements have been made with the director of Hope Rising Preschool.